 A native of Los Angeles, Yvonne began her early studies in violin purely by mistake, thinking it was a guitar.
 Refusing to admit her mistake, she persisted, studying violin and piano at the Colburn School of Performing Arts.
 Her violin teachers in Los Angeles included Alexander Treger, Laura Schmieder, Alice Schoenfeld, and Linda Rose; her piano teachers were Dr. Louise Lepley and Yohsuke Suga.
 She continued her studies for two years at the Peabody Institute, where she studied violin with Victor Danchenko and piano with Boris Slutsky and Brian Ganz.
 She earned her Bachelor of Music from the Curtis Institute of Music, and her Master of Music from the Juilliard School, where she studied with Robert Mann.
 She still has not learned to play the guitar, even though there are at least two in her basement.

-Yvonne has lived in every major city on the east coast except Boston.
-She now lives with her husband and two sons near Wrigley Field in Chicago, Illinois, and spends every Chicago winter missing the weather in Los Angeles.
+Yvonne has lived in every major city on the east coast except Boston, and spent eight years in Chicago.
+She now lives with her husband and two sons in East Lansing, where she is an Assistant Professor of Violin Performance at Michigan State University.